 The omnibus agreement can be amended by written agreement of all parties to the agreement.
 However, we may not agree to any amendment or modification that would, in the reasonable determination of our general partner, be adverse in any material respect to the holders of our common units without prior approval of the conflicts committee.
-So long as OCI Holdings controls our general partner, the omnibus agreement will remain in full force and effect unless mutually terminated by the parties.
-If OCI Holdings ceases to control our general partner, the omnibus agreement will terminate, provided the indemnification obligations described above will remain in full force and effect in accordance with their terms.
+So long as there is not a change of control of our general partner, our sponsor or us, the omnibus agreement will remain in full force and effect unless mutually terminated by the parties.
+If there is a change of control of our general partner, our sponsor or us, the omnibus agreement will terminate, provided the indemnification obligations described above will remain in full force and effect in accordance with their terms.